Our Mission: To ignite a passion for learning with equitable access and multiple pathways where learners connect, create, and innovate

 The Teaching and Learning Framework provides an overview of the teaching and learning experiences for each of our classrooms; the curriculum templates that provide the “knows and dos”, assessments, and resources for each unit; and the professional learning experiences that provide opportunities for collaboration and learning together across the division.

-The Department of Teaching and Learning provides leadership in curriculum and instruction as well as student services, working to ensure that every student in APS is safe, healthy, challenged, supported, and engaged.
+The Academics Office provides leadership in curriculum and instruction as well as student services, working to ensure that every student in APS is safe, healthy, challenged, supported, and engaged.
 This includes collaborating throughout the division to develop and implement academic and social-emotional curriculum that meets the needs of individual students and is aligned with national and state standards, legislation, and evidence-based best practices.
-The Department of Teaching and Learning works with schools on implementation of best practices, methods of assessing student learning emphasizing a variety of approaches which include objective tests of knowledge and skills as well as more complex measures of students’ abilities to apply what they have learned.
+The Academics Office works with schools on implementation of best practices, methods of assessing student learning emphasizing a variety of approaches which include objective tests of knowledge and skills as well as more complex measures of students’ abilities to apply what they have learned.
 These efforts allow school staff to focus more closely on the needs of the individual students.
 Staff also serve as liaisons to citizen advisory committees, part of the Advisory Council on Instruction (ACI) structure; and work with other citizens, individuals, and families to support programs.
-In addition, the Department of Teaching and Learning is responsible for:
+In addition, the Academics Office is responsible for:

 - Implementing recommended teaching methods, PreK-12, with an emphasis on creative thinking, collaboration, critical thinking, communication, and citizenship (civic and community responsibility).

 - Developing appropriate academic and social-emotional core curriculum as well as intervention programs to accelerate student learning.